 presents Emily Collis, Hornets, Vine street and Down with the stereotype

 Brent Jazz Orchestra is a 17-piece big band, playing jazz from Duke Ellington and Count Basie through to contemporary work by composers such as Lenny Niehaus and Gordon Goodwin.
 The band has been going for over twenty years under the musical direction of Jim Barton and before him Willlie Garnett.
 The band is based in Chiswick, rehearsing on Wednesday nights at the Chiswick Catholic Centre and playing gigs around west London.

 East London born Beverley Stone has been immersed in popular music as long as she can remember, starting with the Great American songbook interpreted by the likes of Frank, Ella, Nat and Billie.
 Contemporary artists such as Carol King and Amy have also had major influences.
-After leaving her 9-5 job and taking on a singing engagement on the high seas, her deep love of singing and performing was discovered and her future mapped out.
-Since then she has travelled to many parts of the world, appeared on British television, and secured long term residencies at prestigious central London venues.
-Beverley has performed at some of the finest venues in the land including Ronnie Scotts, the 606 Club, Pizza Express Soho, Hideaway and The Forum and has worked with some of the country’s foremost musicians and producers.
-Her debut album Butterfly Rising is available to buy on iTunes and Amazon. www.beverleystone.net
+She has travelled to many parts of the world, appeared on television, and performed at some of the finest venues in the land including Ronnie Scotts, the 606 Club, Pizza Express Soho, Hideaway and The Forum.
+Her debut album Butterfly Rising is available to buy on iTunes and Amazon.
+See more on her website.

 "ArtsEd is a school like no other; an international leader in Performing Arts education and a local and national leader in its wider academic provision" writes its new head, Matthew Bulmer.

 The Day School and Sixth Form is part of the wider ArtsEd London.